 - Distinct Double Album: As mentioned above, Up! was released with different mixes on its second disc.
 The first (red) disc was the same worldwide (pop mixes).
 The second disc was green (country mixes) in the USA and Canada, or blue (Indian mixes) elsewhere.
 For obvious reasons, the Indian one is very different to the other two.

 - Dream Team: Got into singing again with "White Christmas" with Michael Bublé on his Christmas album.

 - Early-Bird Cameo: Before her debut album, she sang backing vocals for then-labelmates: Jeff Chance's 1992 album Walk Softly on the Bridges and Sammy Kershaw's 1993 album Haunted Heart.

 - Excited Show Title!: Several of her song titles have exclamation marks: "(If You're Not in It for Love) I'm Outta Here!", "Man!
 I Feel Like a Woman!", "I'm Gonna Getcha Good!", "Up!", "Ka-Ching!" (those latter three were released consecutively), "Thank You Baby!
-(For Makin' Someday Come So Soon)" and "Whatever You Do!
+(For Makin' Someday Come So Soon)", "Waiter!
+Bring Me Water!" and "Whatever You Do!
 Don't!"

 - Fanservice: Shania was one of the first country singers to really exploit her sex appeal, and she was fairly controversial within the country fandom because of this.